shlinkio/shlink/docker/README.md

         * **postgres** -> `5432`
 * `DISABLE_TRACK_PARAM`: The name of a query param that can be used to visit short URLs avoiding the visit to be tracked.
 This feature won't be available if not value is provided.
 * `DELETE_SHORT_URL_THRESHOLD`: The amount of visits on short URLs which will not allow them to be deleted.
 Defaults to `15`.
-* `VALIDATE_URLS`: Boolean which tells if shlink should validate a status 20x (after following redirects) is returned when trying to shorten a URL.
-Defaults to `true`.
+* `VALIDATE_URLS`: Boolean which tells if shlink should validate a status 20x is returned (after following redirects) when trying to shorten a URL.
+Defaults to `false`.
 * `INVALID_SHORT_URL_REDIRECT_TO`: If a URL is provided here, when a user tries to access an invalid short URL, he/she will be redirected to this value.
 If this env var is not provided, the user will see a generic `404 - not found` page.
 * `REGULAR_404_REDIRECT_TO`: If a URL is provided here, when a user tries to access a URL not matching any one supported by the router, he/she will be redirected to this value.
 If this env var is not provided, the user will see a generic `404 - not found` page.
 * `BASE_URL_REDIRECT_TO`: If a URL is provided here, when a user tries to access Shlink's base URL, he/she will be redirected to this value.
 If this env var is not provided, the user will see a generic `404 - not found` page.